tfpf/graph-plot/README.md

 These requirements are not strict.
 Slightly older versions should also be okay.

 # Usage
-Several examples have been provided; hopefully, they will make everything clear.

 Clone or download this repository.
 Open a terminal window to the clone or download location.
-Execute the following command.
+Run
 ```shell
 python3 examples.py
 ```

+to see some sample plots.
+Study the code, comparing it with these plots;
+hopefully, that will make everything clear.

 Alternatively, you can use Cython (if you have it installed).
 This feature is experimental and has not been tested much.